 There are five craft beer breweries in Orange County you can visit, including two in downtown Chapel Hill.
-The triangle's oldest brewery is the W. Franklin Street, 25-year-old Carolina Brewery and nearby Top of the Hill Restaurant and Brewery, whose outdoor patio overlooks Franklin Street.
+The triangle's oldest brewery is the W. Franklin Street, 26-year-old Carolina Brewery and nearby Top of the Hill Restaurant and Brewery, whose outdoor patio overlooks Franklin Street.
+In Carrboro visit Steel String, Vecino and Craftboro Brewing Depot.
+The newest taprooms are E. Franklin Street's Gizmo Brew Works and Dingo Dog Ciderhouse & Taproom in the new Shelton Station in Carrboro.
 In Cedar Grove, visit cidery and winery Botanist and Barrel located on an organic blueberry farm.

+The newest hotel in downtown is the West Franklin Street Graduate Chapel Hill which opened in August 2020.
 The AC Hotel Downtown Chapel Hill, which opened in December 2017, is a 123-room Marriott property on Rosemary Street, two blocks from the University of North Carolina at Chapel Hill campus and has a European flare melding contemporary architecture with local art, including a community mural.
 The historic hotel in town is the nearby Carolina Inn on the edge of the campus.
 This Destination Hotel, which opened in 1924, is an AAA Four Diamond property on the National Register of Historic Places featuring 185 guestrooms and the Crossroads Chapel Hill Restaurant & Bar.
-Also in 2020, The Franklin Hotel on West Franklin Street will rebrand as The Graduate Chapel Hill by the summer.